cozy/cozy.github.io/src/tutorials/selfhosting/selfhost-ubuntu-sources-en.md

     EOF
     sudo systemctl reload nginx

-Create cozy instance:
+Create Cozy instance:

     [[ -z "${COZY_PASS}" ]] && read -p "Cozy stack admin password: " -r -s COZY_PASS
     COZY_ADMIN_PASSWORD="${COZY_PASS}" cozy-stack instances add --apps home,banks,contacts,drive,notes,passwords,photos,settings,store --email "${NEWEMAIL}" --locale fr --tz "Europe/Paris" ${NEWSLUG}.${DOMAIN}

 Note the “Registration token” the last command gives you and send Mary the following url: `https://mary.domain.example?registerToken=<registration_token>`, substituting `domain.example` with your own domain name, `mary` with the slug you chose for this new instance and  `<registration_token>` with the “Registration token” returned by the last command.
-By visiting this address with her browser, Mary will be able to define its password and start using  her cozy.
+By visiting this address with her browser, Mary will be able to define its password and start using her Cozy.

 # Online edtion of office documents

 Online office document edition functionality based on OnlyOffice is optional.
-You can use your cozy without activating it.
+You can use your Cozy without activating it.
 It let you edit your office documents online directly in your browser, however it requires more resources on your server.

 To activate this functionality, you need to install OnlyOffice document server and configure cozy-stack to access it.
 OnlyOffice document server can be isntalled on the same server or on another server at your convenience.
 This documentation explain how to install it on the same server.